October 21, 2020 @ 6:30 pm – 7:30 pm

 This program is brought to you in partnership with the Route 9 Library and Innovation Center.
 This program is also part of the “Democracy and the Informed Citizen” initiative.
 We thank the Andrew Mellon Foundation for their support and the Pulitzer Prizes for their partnership.

-On Wednesday, October 21 at 6:30 PM, Delaware Humanities will host its Joseph P. del Tufo Annual Lecture in partnership with the Route 9 Library and Innovation Center.
-This year's speaker is Caroline Fredrickson, a senior fellow at the Brennan Center for Justice, a Distinguished Visitor from Practice at Georgetown Law Center, and former president of the American Constitution Society, who will be discussing how best to preserve a fair and balanced democracy through protecting voter rights, ensuring fair elections, and securing fair courts.
+On Wednesday, October 21, 2020, Delaware Humanities hosted its Joseph P. del Tufo Annual Lecture in partnership with the Route 9 Library and Innovation Center.
+This year's speaker was Caroline Fredrickson, a senior fellow at the Brennan Center for Justice, a Distinguished Visitor from Practice at Georgetown Law Center, and former president of the American Constitution Society, who discussed how best to preserve a fair and balanced democracy through protecting voter rights, ensuring fair elections, and securing fair courts.